 This is the kind of boasting that gladdens others.
 Calling my coworkers’ attention to the Lord encourages them; by bragging on God with my mouth, attitude, and lifestyle, I can lift their eyes to the One who has called them and will be faithful.

 When we boast in ourselves and our accomplishments, we automatically put down others and their accomplishments.
-Teachers are always looking around at other teachers for ideas and inspiration, which is helpful, but while looking around, we can be easily tempted to compare ourselves to each other.
+Teachers are always looking around at other teachers for ideas and inspiration, which is helpful, but while looking around, we can easily be tempted to compare ourselves to each other.
 If we consider another teacher to be less skilled than we are in a specific area, we can begin to feel proud and self-satisfied; if we deem them to be better than us, we may get overwhelmed, frustrated, or just give up trying.
 Either way, our focus stays on ourselves–not on our students and certainly not on our God.

 However, when we remember “that we are [not] sufficient of ourselves, to think of anything as being from ourselves, but our sufficiency is of God, Who also made us sufficient as ministers” (2 Corinthians 3:5-6), then we are confident without being cocky, boastful in a God Who deserves all praise, and fellow-Christians who are walking with us rejoice as we worship our God together by doing what He has called us to do.